karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-opentelemetry-metrics-and-dotnet-part-1.md

 **I want to measure something**
 - If it makes NO sense to add up the values across different sets of attributes, use an ``Asynchronous Gauge``.
-- If it makes sense to add up the values across different sets of attributes:
-  - If the value is monotonically increasing, use an ``Asynchronous Counter``.
+- If it makes sense to add up the values across different sets of attributes and the value is monotonically increasing, use an ``Asynchronous Counter``.

-_*The correct instrument to use is an ``UpDown Counter``, .NET does not support this kind of instrument, so you'll have to use an ``Asynchronous Gauge`` as a workaround._
+_*The correct instrument to use here is an ``UpDown Counter`` but .NET does not support this kind of instrument, so you'll have to use an ``Asynchronous Gauge`` as a workaround._

 # **Exporters**

 Let’s be honest emiting metrics is kind of pointless if you don’t have a backend capable of aggregating the metrics and displaying them in a friendly manner.

-There are 2 ways to exporting data from OpenTelemetry:
+There are 2 ways to exporting data on OpenTelemetry:

-- Using the OpenTelemetry Collector
+- Using the OpenTelemetry Collector.
-- Exporting the data into a backend (like Prometheus, Jaeger, Zipkin, Elastic APM, Azure Monitor, etc).
+- Exporting the data directly into a back-end (like Prometheus, Jaeger, Zipkin, Elastic APM, Azure Monitor, etc).

 ## **Using the OpenTelemetry Collector**